 Procurement Action Dollar Amount Procedure Time Required to Issue PO Purchase Order for Exempt or Cooperative Purchase Over \$50,000 Department enters Munis requisition and attaches: Exempt Purchase: Justification Form and Manufacturers Letter (if sole source) OR Cooperative - quote with cooperative contract #.
 Purchasing submits request to Legal for contract and LAF.
 Council approval required 45 Days Invitation for Bid (IFB) Over \$50,000 Department provides scope of work and bid line items to Purchasing Purchasing processes an IFB per Texas Local Government Code 252. and forwards results to Department for approval.
 Legal writes contract and releases an LAF for City Council Approval.
 Department takes Purchase or Contract to Council for approval 90+ Days Request for Proposal (RFP) or Request for Qualifications (RFQs) Over \$50,000 Department provides scope of work and evaluation criteria to Purchasing.
-Purchasing drafts an RFP/RFQ document and conducts a formal sealed solicitation per Texas Local Government Code 252.
-Department evaluates proposal.
+Purchasing drafts an RFP/RFQs document and conducts a formal sealed solicitation in compliance with Texas Local Government Code.
+Purchasing hosts an evaluation meeting where Department staff evaluate/score each proposal.
 Possible vendor interviews and negotiation may take place.
 Department makes an award recommendation.
 Legal writes a contract and creates an LAF for City Council approval Department takes contract to Council for approval.
 120+ Days

 Note: The average timeline does not apply to orders placed from an existing City of Round Rock contract.
 Typically, once a requisition referencing the City contract # is entered into Munis and follows the Munis approval path to the Purchasing queue, it will take no more than two business days for Purchasing to release the purchase order against the contract.
 This assumes the contract has not expired, a valid quote is attached to the requisition and there is adequate contract \$ authority and budget to support the purchase order.
+As of June 2019, the Department may release their own purchase order against a City contract if the amount is \$3,000 or less.